 1. Cameras are getting smaller.
 You don't need a full-sized DSLR anymore to take breathtaking photos or video.
 Whether it's your go-pro, your cell phone, a simple point and shoot camera or a compact DSLR, technology has made cameras better AND Smaller.

-2. You, your neighbor, your workmate, and your cousin Ed have all become photographers.
+2. Digital photography is exploding.
+You, your neighbor, your workmate, and your Uncle Harry have all become photographers.
 Photography has become an integral part of our society.
 Twenty years ago traditional photography was a hobby practiced by a few and tripods were not so commonplace.

 My favorite is the little version of a traditional tripod.
 Maybe I am just old fashioned.
 I like the adjust-ability of the legs and center post.
 The long screwdriver type of handle make it easy for you to make small changes in the composition of your photograph.